IBM-Cloud/collaboration/README.md

-Collaborative Line of Business Applications on Bluemix
+Collaborative LoB Applications on Bluemix
 ================================================================================

-The [collaboration](https://github.com/ibm-bluemix/collaboration) project contains sample code that shows how to build collaborative line of business applications on [IBM Bluemix](https://bluemix.net), for example document based applications like discussions or approval workflows.
+The [collaboration](https://github.com/ibm-bluemix/collaboration) project contains sample code that shows how to build collaborative Line of Business applications on [IBM Bluemix](https://bluemix.net), for example document based applications like discussions or approval workflows.

 Technically the project is similar to the popular MEAN stack with some additional functionality.
 It's basically a CLEAN stack with Cloudant, LoopBack, Express, Angular and Node.